GeorgePimpleton/Win32-games/revised-code-WinAPI/Chapter 01/README.md

    + console mode using C++20's modules
 2. using a custom C++ header file to use C++11 (and later) random engine features instead of the C library functions
    + using a custom C\+\+20 module to use C++11 (and later) random engine features instead of the C library functions
+   + using a custom C\+\+23 module to use C++11 (and later) random engine features instead of the C library functions
-3. a Windows API MessageBox
+3. a Windows API MessageBox using a .c file
+   + a WinAPI MessageBox as a .cpp file
    + a WinAPI MessageBox using modern coding
 4. a minimal WinAPI app
    + a minimal WinAPI app using modern coding
+   + a minimal WinAPI app using modern coding with different WinAPI data types and structures
-5. a minimal skeletal WinAPI app
+5. a minimal skeletal WinAPI app with custom cursor and icon
    + a revision for resizing the window and using a different WinAPI char string
 6. a realistic skeletal WinAPI app with custom assets
 7. a skeletal WinAPI app using C++ wide strings using modernized C++ practices
 8. a minimum MFC app
-9. modularizing WinAPI
+9. modularizing WinAPI, Version 1
-10. modularizing WinAPI
+10. modularizing WinAPI, Version 2
-11. modularizing WinAPI
+11. modularizing WinAPI, Version 3
 12. Using "Message Crackers"
 13. Idle-time Message Processing